verser-git/ProbeWizard/README.md

-# Probe Screen for Mach3
+# Probe Wizard for Mach3

  Install.
 -----------------------------------------------------------------------------